apache/nuttx/configs/README.txt

 		CONFIG_NX_PACKEDMSFIRST
-		  If a pixel depth of less than 8-bits is used, then NX needs to know if the pixels pack from the MS to LS or from LS to MS CONFIG_NX_MOUSE
+		  If a pixel depth of less than 8-bits is used, then NX needs to know if the pixels pack from the MS to LS or from LS to MS CONFIG_NX_LCDDRIVER
+		  By default, NX builds to use a framebuffer driver (see include/nuttx/fb.h).
+If this option is defined, NX will build to use an LCD driver (see include/nuttx/lcd.h).
+		CONFIG_NX_MOUSE
 		  Build in support for mouse input.
 		CONFIG_NX_KBD